Please join in the commemorations of this important anniversary and help our Armed Forces community today, by making a donation. Thank you.

-75 years ago, on the 6 June, 1944, the largest seaborne invasion force in history set sail for France on a mission to liberate Europe.
-Each man carried a pack, a rifle, and the world’s hopes for freedom.
+On the 6 June, 1944, the largest seaborne invasion force in history set sail for France on a mission to liberate Europe.

 If they didn’t succeed at this crucial point during World War II, Hitler would have the chance to mount a last-minute effort to save Germany – launching his new V-weapons against British cities.
 This day would go down in history as D-Day.